Bonar Law: World War I

-On 30 July 1914, on the eve of the First World War, Law met with Asquith and agreed to temporarily suspend the issue of Home Rule to avoid domestic discontent during wartime.
+On 30 July 1914, on the eve of World War I, Law met with Asquith and agreed to temporarily suspend the issue of Home Rule to avoid domestic discontent during wartime.
 By the following day both leaders had convinced their parties to agree to this move.
 On 3 August, Law promised openly in Commons that his Conservative Party would give "unhesitating support" to the government's war policy.
 On 4 August, Germany rejected British demands for a withdrawal from Belgium, and Britain declared war.

 Over the coming months, the Liberal, Labour and Conservative whips worked out a truce suspending confrontational politics until either 1 January 1915 or until the end of the War.
 On 4 August, both Asquith and Law made speeches together at the Middlesex Guildhall, and uncomfortably socialised with each other's parties.
 On 6 August, the Conservatives learnt that Asquith planned to put the Home Rule Bill on the statute books; Law wrote an angry letter to Asquith, the response of which was that Asquith could either pass the bill immediately, suspending it for the duration of the conflict, or make it law with a six-month delay and with a three-year exclusion for Ulster.
 Law responded with a speech in the Commons, saying that "the Government have treated us abominably ... but we are in the middle of a great struggle.
 Until that struggle [is] over, so far as we are concerned, in everything connected with it there would be no parties, there would openly be a nation.
 In regard to this debate I have made protest as well as I could, but when I have finished we shall take no further part in the discussion".
 The entire Party then left the Commons silently, and although a strong protest (Asquith later admitted that "it was unique in my or I think anybody's experience") the bill was still passed, although with a suspension for the duration of the War.

 The Conservatives soon began to get annoyed that they were unable to criticise the Government, and took this into Parliament; rather than criticising policy, they would attack individual ministers, including the Lord Chancellor (who they considered "far too enamoured of German culture") and the Home Secretary, who was "too tender to aliens".
 By Christmas 1914 they were anxious about the war; it was not, in their opinion, going well, and yet they were restricted to serving on committees and making recruitment speeches.
 At about the same time, Law and David Lloyd George met to discuss the possibility of a coalition government.
 Law was supportive of the idea in some ways, seeing it as a probability that "a coalition government would come in time".